Last Updated: January 12, 2023

 - (3) Debugging to identify and repair errors that impair existing intended functionality.

-- (4) Short-term, transient use, provided the personal information is not disclosed to another third party and is not used to build a profile about you or otherwise alter an your experience outside the current interaction, including, but not limited to, the contextual customization of ads shown as part of the same interaction.
+- (4) Short-term, transient use, provided the personal information is not disclosed to another third party and is not used to build a profile about you or otherwise alter your experience outside the current interaction, including, but not limited to, the contextual customization of ads shown as part of the same interaction.

 - (5) Performing services on behalf of us or our service provider, including maintaining or servicing accounts, providing customer service, processing or fulfilling orders and transactions, verifying customer information, processing payments, providing financing, providing advertising or marketing services, providing analytic services, or providing similar services on behalf of us or our service providers.